FAForever/wiki-pages/Play/Learning-Supcom/Intermediate-1v1-Guide.md

 There are several hotkeys we can recommend you use at this level to help with your overall gameplay.
 Some of these are:

 #### Orders
-- Assist -
+- Assist | Ctrl-Alt-A
-- Attack -
+- Attack | Ctrl-Q
-- Capture -
+- Capture | Ctrl-A
 - Immediately kill selected units | Ctrl-K On Hotbuild
-- Launch Tactical Missile |
+- Launch Tactical Missile | Ctrl-Alt-Shift-Q
-- Move -
+- Move |  Q
-- Overcharge -
+- Overcharge |
-- Pause
+- Pause |
+- Patrol | Z
-- Reclaim -
+- Reclaim | A
-- Repair -
+- Repair | Ctrl-Z
-- Stop and cancel all orders except the current one -
+- Stop and cancel all orders except the current one |
-- Stop and canel all orders -
+- Stop and canel all orders |
-- Toggle factory repeat build-
+- Toggle factory repeat build |

 #### Orders - Advanced
-- Interrupt Pathfinding of engineers |
+- Interrupt Pathfinding of engineers | Ctrl-Shift-E
-- Load into transports |
+- Load into transports | Ctrl-Shift-Y

 #### Selection
 - Select all land on Screen | Ctrl-D (replace select all land with select all land on Screen)
 - Select all air fighters | Ctrl-F on Hotbuild